-This manual assumes that the GemStone/S 64 Bit system has been correctly installed on your host computer as described in the System Administration Guide for GemStone/S 64 Bit, and that your system meets the requirements listed in the GemStone/S 64 Bit Installation Guide.
+You should have the GemStone system installed correctly on your host computer, as described in the GemStone/S 64 Bit Installation Guide for your platform.

-How This Manual Is Organized
+How This Manual is Organized

-Chapter 1, "Introduction," describes the GemBuilder functions in general, and how they are used in application development with GemStone.

-Chapter 2, "Building Applications with GemBuilder for C," introduces the two versions of GemBuilder and explains how to build applications that bind to GemBuilder at run time.

-Chapter 3, "Writing C Functions To Be Called from GemStone," describes how to implement "user action" routines that can be called from GemStone Smalltalk methods.

-Chapter 4, "Compiling and Linking," describes how to compile and link your C applications and user actions, and how to install them in a GemStone environment prior to execution.

-Chapter 5, "GemBuilder C Functions - A Reference Guide," provides a detailed description of each GemBuilder function, including: synopsis (syntax), parameters, return value, a general description of what the function does, one or more examples of its use, and a list of related GemBuilder functions.
+- Chapter 1, "Introduction," describes the GemBuilder functions in general, and how they are used in application development with GemStone. - Chapter 2, "Building Applications with GemBuilder for C," introduces the two versions of GemBuilder and explains how to build applications that bind to GemBuilder at run time. - Chapter 3, "Writing C Functions To Be Called from GemStone," describes how to implement "user action" routines that can be called from GemStone Smalltalk methods. - Chapter 4, "Compiling and Linking," describes how to compile and link your C applications and user actions, and how to install them in a GemStone environment prior to execution. - Chapter 5, "GemBuilder Files and Data Structures," describes GemBuilder include files and the data structures used internally. - Chapter 6, "GemBuilder C Functions," provides a detailed description of each GemBuilder function, including syntax, parameters, return value, a general description of what the function does, and including examples of its use. - Appendix A, "Reserved OOPs," lists mnemonics for reserved OOPs. - Appendix B, "GemStone C Statistics Interface," describes the GemStone C Statistics Interface (GCSI), a library of functions that allow your C application to collect GemStone statistics directly from the shared page cache.